-MAWU general secretary, David Sibabe, examined the union's task in the future.
+MAWU general secretary, David Sibabe, examined the union's task in the build a strong leadership with clear political understanding.
+Without clear leadership we shall be blamed by our grandchildren for not directing the working class movement.

 "Our main duty now," he said, "is to